Rhino Post Safari Lodge

-Rhino Post Safari Lodge is situated at the southern end of our 12,000 hectare private wilderness concession in the Kruger National Park.
-The concession shares a 15km unfenced boundary with the famous Mala Mala and Sabi Sand reserve with an abundance of wildlife moving freely between the two reserves.
-The concession is noted as an excellent game viewing area with encounters with the Big Five where good sightings of wild animals can be expected.
+Rhino Post Safari Lodge is at the southern end of our 12,000 hectare private wilderness concession in the Kruger National Park.
+The concession shares a 15km unfenced boundary with the famous Mala Mala and Sabi Sand reserve; with an abundance of wildlife moving freely between the two reserves.
+The concession is an excellent game viewing area with encounters with the Big Five where one can expect good sightings of wild animals.

-Stilts raise the spaciously appointed suites from the riverbank, allowing guests to view the Mutlumuvi riverbed with ease from the bedroom, bathroom and private viewing deck.
-The suites are set in an open plan style with wooden floors, thatched roofs, canvas walls and a ceiling fan.
+Stilts raise the spaciously appointed suites from the riverbank; allowing guests to view the Mutlumuvi riverbed with ease from the bedroom, bathroom and private viewing deck.
+The suites are in an open plan style with wooden floors, thatch roofs, canvas walls and a ceiling fan.

-Rhino Post Safari Lodge offers professionally guided morning & evening safari drives conducted in specially adapted open Land Cruisers.
-Driving is done on both private gravel roads within the concession and on Kruger National Park roads.
+Rhino Post Safari Lodge offers professionally guided morning & evening safari drives in specially adapted open Land Cruisers.
+Driving is on both private gravel roads within the concession and on Kruger National Park roads.
 To preserve our 12,000 hectare wilderness concession, no off-roading is practised.
 In addition, we have use of some of the Kruger National Park public roads at night.
-SANparks has allowed us the exclusive advantage of being able to utilise 170km of Park roads after gate closing time – when all other park visitors have to be back in camp.
+SANparks has allowed us the exclusive advantage of being able to use 170km of Park roads after gate closing time; when all other park visitors have to be back in camp.

-The Kruger National Park covers almost 2 million hectares of beautiful, unspoilt terrain and boasts the world’s greatest concentration and diversity of species.
-An impressive 147 mammal species inhabit this remarkable reserve.
-In addition it boasts 517 bird species, 49 fish, 34 amphibian, 114 reptile and 336 tree species.
+The Kruger National Park covers almost 2 million hectares of beautiful, unspoilt terrain and has the world’s greatest concentration and diversity of species.
+An impressive 147 mammal species inhabit this reserve.
+In addition it has 517 bird species, 49 fish, 34 amphibian, 114 reptile and 336 tree species.

-Scattered through the Park are ancient archaeological sites and bushman paintings, and there are numerous activities on offer.
+Scattered through the Park are ancient archaeological sites and bushman paintings, and there are also many activities on offer.

 Rhino Post Safari Lodge